Land Transaction Tax: Residential property transactions

 For residential property transactions made on or after 10 October 2022, the rate of tax is determined by reference to percentages of the chargeable consideration for the transaction falling within the proposed bands below:

 Higher residential property rates

 The following rates apply for purchasers who already own one or more properties.
-Purchasers who are replacing their main residence the higher rates may not apply.
+For purchasers who are replacing their main residence the higher rates may not apply.
 Companies buying residential properties will have to pay the residential higher rates, as will trusts.

+The LTT rates increased from the above levels by 1% on 21 December 2020 and by a further 1% in December 2024.

 Non-residential property tax rates

-The following rates apply for freeholds or leaseholds of shops, offices, or agricultural land:
+The following rates apply for freeholds or leaseholds of shops, offices, or agricultural land.

 Non-residential property rent

 For rent on the grant of a lease, the lease premium will not be included in the 0% tax band.
 Rent over the term of the new lease is liable, calculated on the property's net present value (NPV).

+Note: The thresholds increased by 50% from the above levels on 22/12/2020.

 Exemptions

 The Land Transaction Tax and Anti-avoidance of Devolved Taxes (Wales) Act 2017 makes provision for the following exemptions from LTT: